eBraunsWorld/running_pace_calculator/README.txt

+#Updates to be made: when an error occurs, allowing the user to retry the input.

 #This repository uses various calculations and convertors to return the pace of a run.

 #The pace_calculator.py is the full program that times in units, distance, time, and returns the pace.